Behenein: Recurring

-Dubbed version

-It was dubbed in Tamil as Anbalae Azhagana Veedu during 2011–2012 on Star Vijay.

 Reception

 A week after its premiere The Indian Express stated, "There's definitely pace in the narration—things happen quickly and not too much time is wasted in unnecessary pans and zooms.
 The only exceptions are the establishing scenes for each of the four sisters."
 However they criticised the uniform unnatural streak of grey in the hair of the antagonist and questioned, "Why can't there be a single major female character who is attractive, wears glasses and is not bookish?
 Why do TV producers feel compelled to portray attractive young females as having perfect eyesight, teeth, hair and earlobes?"